Posted on

 - obtain a “right to sue” letter from the CRD.

-Only after receiving this “right to sue” letter can you bring a lawsuit against your employer for harassment.
+Only after receiving this “right to sue” letter can you bring a lawsuit against your employer for workplace harassment.

 1. Inform the employer